What if your yearly checkup revealed that you had only 6 months to live?

 All too often I see people who talk themselves out of their passions due to fear, doubt, and an inability to believe in themselves.
 In many cases, social conditioning and the expectations of others contribute to this fear and self-doubt.
 Thankfully, both of these issues are preventable.
 If you’re one of these people, you don’t have to live this way anymore..

 Pursuing your passion is a prerequisite to experiencing genuine happiness and fulfilment.
-This article will cover 7 poisonous beliefs that keep you from pursuing your passion, fulfilling your dreams, and reaching your goals.
+This article will cover 7 toxic beliefs that keep you from pursuing your passion, fulfilling your dreams, and reaching your goals.
+If you don’t deal with these toxic beliefs, sooner or later when will come back to bite you.

-My hope is that, by the end of this article, you’ll acquire some new, empowering beliefs and take the first step towards your goals.
+My hope is that, by the end of this article, you’ll have replaced some of your old toxic beliefs by some new, empowering beliefs and take the first step towards your goals.

 Toxic Belief # 1: Thinking you need to be an expert